OskarsMC-Plugins/message/README.md

 # message
-Cross Server Messaging Platform for Velocity
+Cross-Server Messaging Platform for Velocity with API and LuckPerms integration.

 ## Commands